girishji/girishji.github.io/about.md

 ---
 layout: page
-title: About
+title: "About"
 permalink: /about/
 ---

-Code, family and Kierkegaard.
+Code, family, and Kierkegaard.